-Usually to maintain the link juice, we keep our blog comments and external ad links as nofollow.
+Usually to maintain the link juice, we keep our blog comments and external ad links as Nofollow.
 You can use any of the WordPress SEO Plugins to keep comments and ads link as nofollow.
-For internal links, I would suggest keep them as dofollow (Which stays by default) as it will help search engine bots to crawl more pages on your site.
+For internal links, I would suggest you keep them as Dofollow (which stays by default) as it will help search engine bots to crawl more pages on your site.

-If you have lots of outbound link from the single page.
-I will suggest keeping at least those links nofollow that doesn’t add value to the search engine.
-So that you will not pass your link juice to all of the links.
-Specially your advertisement links and affiliate links.
+If you have lots of outbound link from a single page, I will suggest keeping at least those links Nofollow that doesn’t add value to the search engine.
+So that you will not pass your link juice to all of the links especially your advertisement links and affiliate links.

 This is the same thing I have implemented in my previous post on The list of dofollow forum to increase your backlinks.